MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 - max_stress - the maximum stress to use for cyclic loading when plotting the hysteresis loop.
 When specifying min and max stress or strain, Do not specify both stress and strain as the corresponding value will be automatically calculated.
 - min_strain - if this is not -max_strain then specify it here.
 Optional input.
 Only specify the min if it is not -max
 - min_stress - if this is not -max_stress then specify it here.
 Optional input.
+- initial_load_direction - 'tension' or 'compression'.
+Default is 'tension'.

 Outputs: